rapid7/insightconnect-plugins/any_run/help.md

 # Description

 [Any.Run](https://any.run/) is a cloud-based malware analysis service.
-Automate analyzing suspicious and malicious activites using this plugin.
+Automate analyzing suspicious and malicious activities using this plugin.

 This plugin utilizes the [Any.Run API](https://any.run/api-documentation/).

 # Key Features

 * Submit files for analysis
-* Obtain analysis report
+* Obtain analysis reports
 * Search task history

 # Requirements